All Episodes

 I mean, they're always great, but it's like the cut above.

-And I think there's there are millions and millions of us, tens of millions of us, that understand the gravity of the moment.
+And I think there are millions and millions of us, tens of millions of us, that understand the gravity of the moment.

 And I watched this pretty simple arguments that, yeah, it's unconstitutional.

-Uh, we also have a constitution with something like the First Amendment.
+We also have a constitution with something like the First Amendment.

-Uh, so that'll be a big part of their arguments.
+So that'll be a big part of their arguments.

-Then they got this other big problem that has emerged, which is court documents, even the mob media having to acknowledge the FBI now is pretty confident that a lot of this was all pre-planned.
+Even the mob media having to acknowledge the FBI now is pretty confident that a lot of this was all pre-planned.

 Yes, they did.